adobix/ind_utils/README.md

 ```
 ## Run the generator:
 - Styling Code Like App color , EdgeInsets
-- Here 👇👇👇 - First Go that directory where you wanna This.
+- Here 👇👇👇 - First Go that directory where you wanna Create This.
 - To execute the following command:
 ```
 dart pub run ind_utils:style